Every year-end your top reps are thinking, “Should I stay here another year”?

 Listen: Don’t always think you have to come up with corporate response for complaints.
 Reps want to know that management understands their frustration.
 Sometimes acknowledgement is more important than the solution.
 (Note: This is what your wife means when she yells at you for “trying to solve her problems”.)

 Call Out The Elephant in the Room: If there was a bad product, or quotas were unrealistic, say it.
 Reps want to know that management knows their struggle.
 Ask for solutions on how to fix it.
 Follow up on their suggestions.
 If you just give the reps lip service, eventually they keep quiet.

 Create a Plan to Solve It: If the problem can be mitigated, put together a plan to solve it.
 Show your commitment on a weekly basis.
 Follow through.
 Your engagement will encourage the field.

 Not all vacancies can be prevented.
 But managers should stop expecting the inevitable.
 Mitiage your losses.
 But plan and prepare for migration.
-Download our six step checklist by signing up for the Q3 tour here.
+Download our six step checklist.
 Make sure you come out of the gate strong.

 If you enjoyed this post, never miss one again by subscribing your Email Here and/or subscribing to the RSS Here.